bachbao/2022_qutech_challenge/README.md

 An important and unique property of QKD is the ability of the two communicating users to detect the presence of any third party interference trying to gain the knowledge f the key.
 By using quantum superpositions or quantum entanglement and transmitting information in quantum states , a communication system can be implemented that detects eavesdropping.

-Quantum computers with higher volume can be used to break RSA crypo-systems, a pillar on which most of today's algorithms are based on.
-Quantum key distribution can be used
+Quantum computers with higher volume can be used to break RSA crypo-systems, a pillar on which most of today's banking encryption systems are based on.
+The proposed system can be used to carry out the transfer of payment from one user to another.
+As a further extension multi-user interface proposed can be used to carryout out multiple customer transactions at the same time.

    **PROPERTIES AND MERITS**: